zendframework/zf2-documentation/docs/languages/es/user-guide/database-and-models.rst

         }
     }

-Nuestra objeto ``Album`` es uma simple clase PHP.
+Nuestro objeto ``Album`` es uma simple clase PHP.
 Para poder trabajar con la clase ``Zend\Db``’s ``AbstractTableGateway``, tenemos que usar el método ``exchangeArray()``.
 This method simply copies the data from the passed in array to our entity’s properties.
 We will add an input filter for use with